Padron – Santiago de Compostela

 We took the left road:

-We had to consult our trusted Brierley guide book (for the last time on this journey) as to where we should go!
-According to our guide book, the most direct route is 600m shorter and is more pleasant while the other route to your right goes through modern suburbs and waymarking is poor (but it is downhill) … oh well, “shorter” sounds better … yes, we took the left one (Por Santa Marta).
+We had to consult our trusty Brierley guide book (for the last time on this journey) about where to go.
+According to our guide book, the most direct route is 600m shorter and is more pleasant, while the other route on your right goes through modern suburbs and waymarkings are poor (but it is downhill).
+Oh well, “shorter” sounded better to us.
+So yes, we chose the left option (Por Santa Marta).

-And then … we took our final steps towards the Cathedral.
+And finally … we took our last steps towards the Cathedral.

 The Santiago Cathedral:

-According to John Brierley, by tradition the pilgrim from Portugal turns up right into rua Fonseca into the Praza das Praterias to enter the Cathedral by the south door.
-This was the particular entrance used by the medieval pilgrims travelling the Camino Portuguese and remains the oldest doorway to the Cathedral dating back to the 11th century (1078) … and now, this was the very same route that we were taking … it’s quite fascinating!
+According to John Brierley, the pilgrim walking from Portugal, traditionally turns right into the rua Fonseca as far as the Praza das Praterias to enter the Cathedral by the south door.
+This was the particular entrance used by the medieval pilgrims who travelled on the Camino Portuguese and remains the oldest doorway to the Cathedral dating from the 11th century (1078).
+It was now the same route we walked – it’s fascinating!

 As we stood in front of the magnificent towers of the Santiago Cathedral, we looked at each other.
-This time there were no tears, but just a feeling of accomplishment and absolute joy!
-We hugged each other and Berto said “We have done it … again”.
+This time there were no tears, just a sense of accomplishment and absolute joy!
+We hugged each other and Berto said: “We did it … again”.

-We took our backpacks off and sat there for a while – looked up at the Cathedral.
-We thought about so many things …
+We took off our backpacks and just sat there on the ground for a while, looking up at the Cathedral.
+We thought of so many things:

-- that first week from Lisbon that we walked every day for more than 30km,
+• that first week from Lisbon we walked for more than 30km every day,

-- the amazing people we met on the way,
+• the wonderful people we met along the way,

-- the days that we lost the yellow arrow,
+• the days we lost the yellow arrow,

-- the great food we had … ohh, those pastel de nata’s!
+• the delicious food we enjoyed … oh, those pastel de nata’s!

-And we felt absolutely blessed to have done this journey!
+We felt absolutely blessed to be able to do this journey!

 Time to reflect on our Portuguese Camino